Gus-Wolf/MobilePaymentSystem/README.md

 Classes: Payment Manager, Payment Wizard Controller, Payment Wizard Frame, Step1Panel, Step2Panel, Step3Panel

 **M04-A03**
-Zach Carson: Worked on the LoginGUI, the user authentication function, and the DatabaseConnector class.
+Zach Carson: Worked on the LoginGUI, the user authentication function.

 Juan Oliver: Created transaction table in database, linked sent offers to populate on the transaction table in the database, linked sent offers to update on the notification view, enhanced flow of offer use case.

+August Wolf: Created and linked SQLite due to errors with MySQL, Connected LoginGUI with the database to allow for authentication: Username must be either Gus, Juan, Ethan or Zach, and the Password must be 1234 or else you cannot get in.
+Connected the Link bank account to the flow of the app to allow for a better UI and flow

+Ethan Snyder: Enhanced the UI and built out the notification view framework.
+Enhanced flow of whole application.